meditrust-labs/lab-report-system/README.md

 5. Easy to use interface for finding and editing reports.
 6. Provides a search bar to easily search previous reports.
 Offers 5 filters for searching reports. e.g. Date Examined, Date Expiry, Lab Serial Number, Passport Number, Date of Birth.
 7. Reports automatically expires after 3 months of examined date.
-8. Provides a feature for changing or resetting password.
+8. Provides features for changing or resetting password.

 ## This app is deployed on Vercel.